-1) Memory organization: Three memory internsive tasks in the H.264 encoding are the current/reference frame management, motion vector management and non-zero coefficient management in entropy encoding.
-They arise from the fact that the encoding is based not only on the current macroblock but also previously encoded ones.
+1) Memory organization: Three memory intensive tasks in the H.264 encoding are the current/reference frame management, motion vector management and non-zero coefficient management in entropy encoding.
+They arise from the fact that the encoding is based not only on the current macro-block but also previously encoded ones.

-As shown in Fig. 3, the current/reference frame is stored off-chip, which allows the proposed encoder support flexible frame size.
-The off-chip memory is divided into three banks which holds the current encoding frame, the reconstructed current frame and the previously reconstructed frame in macroblock order with luma data followed by chroma data.
+As shown in Fig. 4, the current/reference frame is stored off-chip, which allows the proposed encoder support flexible frame size.
+The off-chip memory is divided into three banks which holds the current encoding frame, the reconstructed current frame and the previously reconstructed frame in macro-block order with luma data followed by chroma data.

-As macroblocks are processed in raster scan order, a large memory is needed to store the motion vectors of the top and left blocks for motion vector prediction of current block and the number of the nonzero coefficients of those data-dependent blocks for CAVLC encoding.
+As macro-block are processed in raster scan order, a large memory is needed to store the motion vectors of the top and left blocks for motion vector prediction of current block and the number of the nonzero coefficients of those data-dependent blocks for CAVLC encoding.
 The H.264 standard supports sub-partitions of blocks for inter prediction, with two motion vectors per block this becomes a possible maximum of 32 motion vectors when using the smallest partition size(16 4x4 blocks).
-For motion vector prediction the preceding row of macroblock motion vectors must be saved.
+For motion vector prediction the preceding row of macro-block motion vectors must be saved.
 A maximum of 3840-word memory is required for the 1080p resolution.
-Similarly to motion vectors, the number of non-zero coefficients must be predicted in the CAVLC using the top and left block data.
-Because the CAVLC process is performed on 4x4 blocks, at least 4x120 memory addresses must be reserved for a frame of 1080p resolution requiring the use of on-chip shared memory.
+Similar to motion vectors, the number of non-zero coefficients has to be predicted in the CAVLC using the top and left block data.
+Because the CAVLC process is performed on 4x4 blocks, at least 4x120 word memory space has to be reserved for a frame of 1080p resolution requiring the use of on-chip shared memory.